ppascha/spy-api/README.md

 Generate the application key by running the following command php artisan key:generate
+Potential error php artisan key:generate needs an existing key to work.
+Fill the APP_KEY with 32 characters and rerun the command to make it work

 Once you have generated your app key, it should appear in your .env file like so APP_KEY=base64:YOUR_GENERATED_KEY_HERE